FLAMEGPU/docs/flamegpu/simulation.rst

-The first of these can be used to initialise any OpenGL memory and CUDA OpengGL bindings as well as displaying the user interface.
+The first of these can be used to initialise any OpenGL memory and CUDA OpenGL bindings as well as displaying the user interface.
 The second of these functions must take control of the simulation by repeatedly calling the draw and singleIteration (which advances the simulation by a single iteration step) functions in a recursive loop.
 A more detailed description of the default rendering technique is provided within other FLAME GPU documentation (listed in :ref:`Purpose of This Document`).